rfanfant/FriendlyFinder/README.md

 <br>
 <br>
 Once the user has completed the survey the best match is found and both the name and photo of the match is displayed to the user.
+The users input is converted into a simple array of numbers (ex: `[5, 1, 4, 4, 5, 1, 2, 5, 4, 1]`), which is then compared to other user's scores, question by question.
+Adding up the differences to calculate a number which represents the total differences between the users participating on this dating site.

+     * Example:
+       * User 1: `[5, 1, 4, 4, 5, 1, 2, 5, 4, 1]`
+       * User 2: `[3, 2, 6, 4, 5, 1, 2, 5, 4, 1]`
+       * Total Difference: **2 + 1 + 2 =** **_5_**

+  The application calculates the absolute value of the differences with the closest match (least amount of differences) being the user with the closest matching answerers.
+Once the most compatible friend is found, the "match" is displayed in a modal pop-up.

 <br>
 <br>